cunningr/dna_workflows/README.md

 ## Creating a Module

+DNA Workflow modules are designed to be fairly simple to develop and extend with the primary focus being on reusability.
+You can study the example module but essentially a module consists of two basic elements;

+ * One or more public python functions (tasks) that takes exactly two arguments;
+	 * An API class instance from one of the integrated SDKs.
+	 * A python dictionary containing user data
+ * A module schema (based on JSON schema) that describes;
+	 * The available public python functions
+	 * The format of the required user data

+In order to get started creating your own modules you can use the ```--add-module-skeleton``` option to create the required files for a 'Hello World' package.
+Immediately after generating the skeleton package you should be able to ```--install``` it and run the "Hello World" task.

 Once you have DNA Workflows installed you can create a new skeleton module using the command below;

 ```